Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions: Introduction

-This work proposes \NAME (AuTomatic-maNuAl) search-based testing, a novel \emph{SBST framework driven by automatically generated and manually defined fitness functions}. \NAME combines the benefits of automatically generated and manually defined fitness functions: it exploits both the structure of the requirements and the engineers' domain knowledge to guide the search toward specific areas of the input domain that are likely to reveal software failures.
+This work proposes \NAME (AuTomatic-maNuAl search-based testing), a novel black-box \emph{SBST framework driven by automatically generated and manually defined fitness functions}. \NAME combines the benefits of automatically generated and manually defined fitness functions: it exploits both the structure of the requirements and the engineers' domain knowledge to guide the search toward specific areas of the input domain that are likely to reveal software failures.
 In addition, we define \NAMESIMULINK, an instance of \NAME that supports \simulink models.
-We consider \simulink models since they are widely-used for specifying the behavior of CPSs in a variety of domains including~\cite{boll2021characteristics,DBLP:journals/sosym/LiebelMTLH18}, automotive~\cite{matinnejad2015search}, energy~\cite{jin2014powertrain} and medical~\cite{sankaranarayanan2012simulating}.
-We implement \NAMESIMULINK as a plugin for S-Taliro~\cite{S-Taliro}, a well-known SBST framework for \simulink models recently classified as ready for industrial usage~\cite{kapinski2016simulation}.
+We consider \simulink models since they are widely used for specifying the behavior of CPSs~\cite{boll2021characteristics,DBLP:journals/sosym/LiebelMTLH18} in a variety of domains, including automotive~\cite{matinnejad2015search}, energy~\cite{jin2014powertrain} and medical~\cite{sankaranarayanan2012simulating}.
+We implement \NAMESIMULINK as a plugin for S-Taliro~\cite{S-Taliro}, a well-known SBST framework for \simulink models recently classified as ready for industrial usage~\cite{kapinski2016simulation}. \NAME is the first solution that enables engineers to combine manual and automatic fitness function design.
+Enabling the combination of the two fitness functions is a significant contribution to the software engineering field since it allows engineers to exploit the benefits of the combined fitness function that, as we show in our evaluation, outperforms existing solutions.